aduros/wasm4/README.md

 cartridges (ROMs) are small, self-contained `.wasm` files that can be built with any programming language that compiles to WebAssembly.

+Development status: 🚧 Alpha

 ## Key Features

+* **No Glue Code**: If you've ever tried to write even a simple "Hello World" with WebAssembly before, you'll know it usually involves writing a bunch of JS and HTML glue.
+WASM-4 removes all of that, games interface directly with the system through a small API.

-* **Minimalist**: Fantasy consoles force developers to work within tech and design limitations.
-This is in contrast to large game engines like Unity, which can be daunting and distracting.
+* **Minimalist**: Fantasy consoles force developers to work with limited resources.
+  This makes them simple to learn, and easier to focus on finishing your game.

 * **Language Agnostic**: Use any programming language, as long as it can compile to WebAssembly.
 Out of the box we currently support: AssemblyScript, C/C++, Rust, Go.

-* **Portable**: WASM-4 is designed to run on any device that can execute WebAssembly, even outside of the web.
+* **Portable**: WASM-4 is designed to run on any device that can execute WebAssembly, even outside of the web!
 We're planning a lightweight implementation written in C that will run even on a potato.

 ## 🚀 60 Second Quickstart